Improving as a Player

 NAQT emphasizes events of major importance—diplomatic initiatives, economic policies, elections, military actions, natural disasters, scientific discoveries, etc—and will ask relatively few questions about scandals or crimes.
 It shouldn’t be hard to pick out the major news threads of the past several months and make notes of the people, places, groups, and ideas involved.

-Few high schools offer courses on art history and, while many colleges and universities do, not many quiz bowlers elect to make one part of their electives.
+Few middle or high schools offer courses on art history and, while many colleges and universities do, not many quiz bowlers elect to make one part of their electives.
 Nonetheless, NAQT (and nearly every other group of question writers) believes the fine arts to be an important part of a well-rounded education and devote a significant, if small, quota to painting and sculpture.

 These questions are low-hanging fruit for players willing to expend some time preparing since there are relatively few works of visual art that come up with any regularity, in part because the lack of a standardized curriculum prevents detailed questions about harder works.
 Looking up those works would be an excellent way to have a good shot at the half-dozen-or-so painting and sculpture tossups per tournament.
 NAQT favors questions that describe the composition, detail, symbolism, and style of works of art (rather than just asking for their creators), so you’ll want to make sure you can recognize the painting or sculpture from a description.